statsmaths/stat209/_notes/class00-setup.md

 data reports.
 R is an open source programming language, meaning that you can install it for free on nearly any operating system.
-The note here guide you through install the core R system, the RStudio IDE, and relevant R pacakges.
+The note here guide you through install the core R system, the RStudio IDE, and relevant R packages.

 ## Download R